 — Mark Twain

-But mostly, this “downtime” has allowed me to look back and reflect on my vision and priorities as an artist.
-In doing so I’ve had to ask myself what really matters… Who am I as an artist?
+But this “downtime” has mostly allowed me to reflect on my vision and priorities as an artist.
+In doing so, I’ve had to ask myself what really matters… Who am I as an artist?
 What do I want to accomplish with my art?
 Why do I create?
 How can I enrich the lives of others through my art?
 What drives me?
 Lots of questions.
 And for a while, few answers…

 Or so I thought.
-But, in looking back I found the answers were already there.
+But, in looking back, I found the answers were already there.
 My path has not changed.
 My vision has remained intact.
 Sure, perhaps my focus was lost for a short period of time as I worked through life’s challenges and the changes that come with it, but when push comes to shove, I AM AN ARTIST.
-Always have been.
-Always will be.
+I always have been.
+It always will be.

-Sometimes we need to step back from something we love just to realize how much we love it, and how important it is in our lives.
+Sometimes, we need to step back from something we love to realize how much we love it and how important it is in our lives.
 It’s easy to take things for granted, like love, talent, and those around us.
-A pause followed by a fresh look can offer a renewed vision to bring things in focus.
+A pause followed by a fresh look can offer a renewed vision to bring things into focus.
 That’s the case for me anyway.
 Not that I ever questioned myself as an artist in regards to creating art.
-I believe I was borne to create art, and I have a responsibility to myself to create.
+I believe I was born to create art, and I have a responsibility to myself to create.
 But I, like many artists, have to ask myself on occasion if I am on the right creative path.
 So I pondered.
 And I questioned – everything.
 Then I pondered some more.
 And that’s a good thing.
 Time away revealed the answers I was looking for.

-Recently, I participated in the Facebook Art Challenge where artists challenge other artists to share three of their artworks each day for five days.
+I recently participated in the Facebook Art Challenge, where artists challenge other artists to share three of their artworks daily for five days.
 The idea was to do each day’s post as a theme.
-So, for Day One I posted a selection of my old Hollywood Video murals from the early 1990’s back when I was painting epic portraits of Marilyn Monroe, Elvis, and other celebrities on an epic scale.
-During my five years (1989 – 1994) as Hollywood Video’s creative director and resident artist, I created over a hundred hand-painted wall murals – most measuring upwards of 10 feet tall. it was a very prolific and creative time for me. [ click here for more ]
+So, for Day One, I posted a selection of my old Hollywood Video murals from the early 1990s back when I was painting epic portraits of Marilyn Monroe, Elvis, and other celebrities on an epic scale.
+During my five years (1989 – 1994) as Hollywood Video’s creative director and resident artist, I created over a hundred hand-painted wall murals, most measuring 10 feet tall.
+It was a very prolific and creative time for me. [ click here for more ]

 Over the years I’ve created a selection of motorcycle paintings, automotive art, airplane paintings, and lifestyle art.
 Looking for something truly unique?
 I thoroughly enjoy collaborating with collectors to create personal artworks for their homes and offices.